- Hexagonal Architecture? Uh… what?

 The detailed context in Alistair’s original description of hexagonal architecture from 2005 (which has changed little since then) is so far removed from what we actually deal with these days that it is of little help in figuring out how it communicates intent when someone declares they wish to apply it to a modern system (it speaks of the ancient FIT test framework and the legendary Java Factory classes that are a primary reason for modern developers laughing at Java).

 Hexagonal architecture, or ports and adapters, is nothing more than a fancy way of saying “isolate your business logic from all the real world mess of dependencies”.
 It’s a generic way of describing keeping pure beautiful logic code out of the tangled web of UI, database and other messy concerns.
 Some people use it to mean pure code boundaries, some use it to talk about microservice boundaries and the like.
 I’ve had a few people mention “hexagonal” to me over the years, and I read the original article many years ago, but I could never connect the name with what that really meant in code.
 I’ve had to go on quite a journey to get to the point where I could say a piece of code does or doesn’t “implement” hexagonal architecture.
-That seems like long way around to “isolate your code from its dependencies”, which is would I would normally have said.
+That seems like long way around to “isolate your code from its dependencies”, which is what I would normally have said.
 The concept of the named pattern is valid, but I don’t think I can recommend using the names “hexagonal” or “ports and adapters” to anyone else.

 I think it’s actually better communication to just describe the actual architecture in clearer and less obfuscated words than to use the “hexagonal” or “ports & adapters” names; and after all inter-developer communication is big part of the value of named patterns.